dmanexe/latelist/README.md

 Includes a `list` page, `/add` page, `/edit` page and `/delete` function.

 # Installation
-1. From app root run `npm install`.
+1. From app root, run `npm install`
-1. Add the data from `latelist.sql.zip` to your local database for the three sample listings.
+1. Import `latelist.sql.zip` to your local database for the three sample listings

-# Notes
-Make sure you update `app.js` with your local MySQL settings.
-The settings in the repo for `MySQL` are the default settings for what I believe is XAMPP/MAMP/WAMP, etc.
+1. Update `app.js` with your local MySQL settings.
+The settings in the repo for `MySQL` are the default settings for what I believe is XAMPP/MAMP/WAMP, etc

-# Automatic Execution
+# Reccommended: forever
-I like to use `forever` to run my server with the following command.
+I like to use `forever` to run node servers.
+You can install with `npm install -g forever`.
+From the app root, run:

     forever start -w ./app.js

-I usually refrain from installing anything with `-g` but forever is so useful.
-You can install `forever` globally with `npm` using the following command.

-    npm install -g forever

 Alternatively, if you just want to run the server alone, issue the following command.